College Facts

 Did You Know?

-Collin College offers a Bachelor of Science in Nursing (BSN), a Bachelor of Applied Technology (BAT) in Cybersecurity and a Bachelor of Applied Science (BAS) in Construction Management.
-These three programs are part of five baccalaureate-level degrees approved for Collin College to provide Collin County.
-The district also facilitates bachelor's, master's, and doctoral degree education through multiple university partners at the Collin Higher Education Center in McKinney and the Frisco Campus.
+Collin College offers a Bachelor of Science in Nursing (BSN), a Bachelor of Applied Technology (BAT) in Cybersecurity and Bachelors of Applied Science (BAS) in Clinical Operational Management and Construction Management.
+These four programs are part of five baccalaureate-level degrees approved for Collin College to provide Collin County and beyond..

-Collin College has pre-admission partnerships with 10 local and regional colleges and universities.
-Participating students can take advantage of a number of perks including scholarship opportunities, advising, and more.
+Collin College has partnerships with 16 area ISDs to provide dual credit opportunities to local students interested in pursuing higher education while enrolled in high school.
+Collin College dual credit students can benefit from of a number of perks including academic resources, scholarship opportunities, advising, and more.

 Collin College’s Nursing Department was named a Center of Excellence in Nursing by the National League for Nursing in 2011, 2015, and 2020.
 The current designation will continue through 2024, extending the outstanding educational environment to the baccalaureate level.